itt-co/itt/README.md

 <pre><code>irm raw.githubusercontent.com/emadadel4/itt/main/itt.ps1 | iex</code></pre>

 > [!NOTE]
 > `bit.ly` this short link direct to `itt.ps1` file in this repository.
-You can test them in browser.
+You can test it in browser.

 ## ⚡ Quick Install Your Saved Apps (Run as Admin is recommended)
 Example: